-Resident legal entities are taxed on their worldwide income, while non-resident entities are taxed on their Moldovan-source income.
+Resident legal entities are taxed on their worldwide income, while non-resident entities are taxed on their Moldovan-sourced income.
 Taxable income is computed as accounting profit adjusted in accordance with tax legislation.

-Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), and weighted average cost.
-Starting with 1 January 2020, last in first out (LIFO) inventory method of valuation has been introduced.
+Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), last in first out (LIFO), and weighted average cost.

 Assets are generally valued at their acquisition cost, production cost, or market value.

-Starting with 1 January 2020, transactions with capital assets performed by the companies shall not be subject to capital gain rules, general taxation rules being applicable.
+Transactions with capital assets performed by the companies are subject to general taxation rules.

 Dividends received by Moldovan legal entities from foreign legal entities are included in taxable income and taxed according to general established rules.
 According to Moldovan legislation, the beneficiary of such dividends is entitled to a credit for the tax paid in the foreign country, within certain limits.

-In general, the interest income derived by legal entities is included in the total taxable amount and taxed at the applicable 12% CIT rate unless a specific exemption is provided (e.g. interest from state bonds).
+In general, the interest income derived by legal entities is included in the total taxable amount and taxed at the applicable 12% CIT rate.

 Royalties are defined as payments of any kind received in consideration for the use of, or the right to use, any copyright and/or ancillary right of a literary, artistic, or scientific work, including moving pictures, patent, trademark, design or model, plan, software, secret formula or process, or for information concerning industrial, commercial, or scientific expertise.